safely-project/anchor/docs/src/getting-started/verification.md

 # Verifiable Builds

-Building programs with the Solana CLI may embed machine specfic code into the resulting binary.
+Building programs with the Safecoin CLI may embed machine specfic code into the resulting binary.
 As a result, building the same program on different machines may produce different executables.
 To get around this problem, one can build inside a docker image with pinned dependencies to produce